Step 3 Recognition Best Practice for Category A, B and C cities

 Comprehensive plans are a foundational document for meeting Environmental Impact Statement and Environmental Assessment Worksheet review.

-All cities are empowered to complete comprehensive plans under Minnesota State Statutes and directed to implement the plans thorough zoning and other means.
+All cities are empowered to complete comprehensive plans under Minnesota State Statutes and directed to implement the plans through zoning and other means.

 Comprehensive plans are both a document and a process - comprehensive planning provides local governments an opportunity to engage the entire community in a discussion about what long-term goals are important, how residents want to see development and preservation in the city, and what fiscal priorities should be set.

 Recent climate change research (C40's Deadline 2020 ) shows that, based on current global trends of consumption and infrastructure development, by 2022 the world will have “locked-in” sufficient future greenhouse gas emissions to exceed the 2 degrees C. limit set by the Paris Climate Agreement.
 Fully one-third of these emissions will be determined by and occur within cities.
-Cities therefore are pivotal actors in cutting GHG emissions to prevent the worst-case climate disruption scenarios, and thus cities are critical to delivering a climate-safe future.
+Cities therefore are pivotal actors in cutting GHG emissions -- see high-impact low-carbon policy options for cities -- to prevent the worst-case climate disruption scenarios.
+Thus cities are critical to delivering a climate-safe future.

 An increasing number of GreenStep cities are able to use the Regional Indicators Initiative's climate action wedge tool that allows cities to select, from a menu, climate mitigation actions feasible for their city, and then view the projected impact of those actions versus their customized city goals for GHG reductions.